 A not-for-profit organization based in London who have a team of skilled and dedicated volunteers, coordinated by eight full-time staff.
 They also have an Advisory Panel that includes economics professors, authors, entrepreneurs and people from the financial industry who know monetary systems need to change.

 What They Consider The Problem

 Right now, most of the money in our economy is created by banks.
-Banks create up to 97% of money, which is in reality digital/imaginary, in the form of numbers in your bank account, when they make loans.
+Banks create money up to 97% which is, in reality, digital/imaginary, in the form of numbers in your bank account, when they make loans.
 This means that they effectively decide:

 • How much money there is in the economy.

 (Only a small portion of physical currency, i.e. coins and notes, are put into circulation by governments each year).

 During the American Civil War in the United States, Abraham Lincoln bypassed the banks and printed the greenback to pay for the cost of running the war against the South.
 When the war was over, there was no debt because there was no interest to be paid on it.
 The same principle can be applied to large infrastructure projects by governments.
 We have been conditioned to think that debt is "normal", but this does not necessarily need to be the case.